Inserts (film): Production

 The film was originally written in 1972.
 John Byrum felt his career was, in his words, "going nowhere fast.
 I was asked to write a porn film but I couldn't so instead I wrote a film about trying to write in the porno genre.
 It's a very personal film."

 Byrum was unable to raise finance but the script was read by Tony Bill who then hired Byrum to write Harry and Walter Go to New York.
 When this script was sold for $500,000, Byrum was considered "hot" and he was able to raise finance for Inserts.
 The money came from United Artists, Devina Belling, Clive Parsons and star Richard Dreyfuss, who had just made Jaws.
 (Belling and Parsons helped finance Harry and Walter.)
 The film was made in London over three weeks on a budget of approximately $350,000 of which $150,000 went to Dreyfuss.

 Byrum said the film "would probably have been better accepted ten years ago but whether people love or hate the movie they should know that everyone involved made a commitment and believed in it."

-The film involved waist-up nude scenes from Jessica Harper, and full frontal nudity from Veronica Cartwright and Stephen Davies.
+The film involves waist-up nude scenes from Jessica Harper, and full frontal nudity from Veronica Cartwright and Stephen Davies.
 A tie-in novel was written by Graham Masterton.